The Truth About LinkedIn Premium: Is It Worth the Investment?

 Jul 3, 2025

 These allow you to message people outside your network—particularly valuable for reaching recruiters or decision-makers at target companies.
-Depending on your subscription level, you'll receive between 5-20 InMail credits monthly.
+Depending on your subscription level, you'll receive:

 While the free version shows limited information about profile viewers, Premium provides complete visibility into who's checking out your professional story.

-When applying for jobs, Premium users can see how they compare to other applicants, including whether they're in the "top 10% of candidates" based on their profile strength relative to other applicants.
+When applying for jobs, Premium users can see how they compare to other applicants, including whether they're in the "top 10% of candidates" based on their profile strength.

 These success stories typically highlight: